webo-agency/en/content/realizacje/isw.md

 ---
-introduction.title: 'IS-Wireless Headless website for a Polish 5G network solutions provider' introduction.description: 'It's a modern website built on the WordPress CMS platform, developed with a headless architecture for maximum performance and security'
+introduction.title: 'IS-Wireless Headless website for a Polish 5G network solutions provider' introduction.description: 'It's a modern website built on the WordPress CMS platform, developed with a headless architecture for maximum performance and security
+'
 type:
     - Strony www
     - UX/UI